This page is from APP, the official source of professional practice for policing.

 Diagram of a scene evidence recovery group

-Holding audit area
+Victim holding audit area

-The HAA is often a temporary structure where deceased persons and human remains retrieved from the scene of a major incident can be initially taken.
+The VHAA is often a temporary structure where deceased persons and human remains retrieved from the scene of a major incident can be initially taken.
 They can then be transferred to a designated mortuary.

 It is essential for the professionalism and integrity of the investigation that the correct documentation is completed carefully and accurately.
 This is also essential for identifying deceased persons and any human remains.
 Use the INTERPOL disaster victim recovery form to document the recovery of deceased persons and human remains.
 Use the online INTERPOL disaster victim recovery form if hard copy disaster victim recovery booklets are unavailable.